chaz-clark/itm220_streamlit_app_test/README.md

 This template is meant for:
 - Class projects
 - Assignments with database components
-- Lightweight app demos with local DBs
+- Lightweight app demos with local or remote DBs

-Want more private app slots or memory on Streamlit Cloud?
-Contact: `support@streamlit.io`

 ---

-⚠️ Heads-up: When deployed to Streamlit Cloud, your data won’t persist between app restarts or redeploys.
-This is because the app reloads the original database file from GitHub each time.
+⚠️ **Heads-up:** When deployed to Streamlit Cloud using SQLite, your data won’t persist between app restarts or redeploys (because it reloads the original file from GitHub).

 ✅ If you want to keep your data:
-	•	Run the app locally (streamlit run streamlit_app.py)
+- Run the app locally
-	•	Or use a cloud-hosted database (like Supabase or MySQL)
+- Or connect it to a cloud-hosted database (like PlanetScale or MySQL)

 ---